< Back to Blog

 Cully Farmers Market

-If you’re seeking a place to do your midweek grocery shopping with farm fresh produce, eggs, milk, meats, fresh baked breads and more, look no further than Cully Farmers Market.
+If you’re seeking a place to do your midweek grocery shopping with farm fresh produce, eggs, milk, meats, fresh baked breads, and more, look no further than Cully Farmers Market.
 Listen to live music while you shop, indulge in fresh tamales, and check out the community table and pop-up library.
-Cully Farmers Market is open every Thursday 4-8pm from June-September on 42nd Avenue in the charming Alberta District.
+Cully Farmers Market is open every Thursday, 4pm-8pm, from June through August, on 42nd Avenue in the charming Alberta District.

 Portland Farmers Market at King

-In addition to Cully Farmers Market, the bustling Alberta district also possesses a delightful Sunday afternoon option in the form of Portland Farmers Market at King.
-Perhaps its main appeal is breakfast and lunch in front of live music, family-friendly cooking classes and 35 farmers and food artisans.
-This market is open Sundays 10am-2pm from May 5th-November 24th.
+In addition to the Cully Farmers Market, the bustling Alberta district also possesses a delightful Sunday afternoon option in the form of the Portland Farmers Market at King.
+Perhaps its main appeal is breakfast and lunch in front of live music, family-friendly cooking classes, and 35 farmers and food artisans.
+This market is open Sundays 10am-2pm from May 5th-November 23rd.

 Lents International Market

-Should you be seeking to taste in the innumerable flavors that permeate this world, you’ll certainly find something at the only internationally-focused market in Portland.
+Should you be seeking to taste the innumerable flavors that permeate this world, you’ll certainly find something at the only internationally-focused market in Portland.
 With its unique approach to showcasing cuisines from around the world, it is a crucial home base for immigrant and new farmers, as well as new small food business owners.
-Come share in the fun and leave with a full belly this Sunday from 9am-2pm until November 24th (re-opens June 2nd).
+Come share in the fun and leave with a full belly this Sunday from 9am-2pm, until November 23rd (reopens at the beginning of June).

 Conclusion